 - Injury to your ear canal – a fingernail, cotton bud or any other object can cause injury to your ear canal causing ear pain.

-- An object in the ear canal – young children may put small objects in their ear canal.
+- An object in the ear canal – young children may put small objects such as beads or toys in their ear canal.
 It can cause pain, especially if the object is sharp or pushed in a long way.
+For adults, cotton bud tips and insects are more likely.

 - Abscess in your ear canal – an infection of a hair follicle in the ear canal can be very painful.
 It looks like a small red bump, and sometimes turns into a pimple.